callumflack/lend-first/why-choose-lendfirst/index.md

 * Certificate IV in Training and Assessment
 * Certificate IV in Finance and Mortgage Broking
 * JP (Qualified)

+Learn more about Michael on his [Linkedin profile](https://www.linkedin.com/in/michael-garland-88b00a26).

 <h4 id="the-lend-first-difference">The LendFirst difference</h4>
 Michael has extensive lending knowledge and has the ability to explain the mortgage landscape and how this impacts your particular situation in a manner that is easy to follow and understand.